Pro-Deans for Research and Innovation

 The Doctoral College coordinates across the eight Faculty Graduate Schools and the pan-University services that support postgraduate research.
 It also guides the development of the Leeds Doctorate, our shared vision for the future of postgraduate research at the University, which aims to facilitate a holistic and equitable approach to supporting and developing postgraduate researchers.

-Stuart Taberner leads on promoting interdisciplinary research, bringing together colleagues in STEM, Social Sciences and Arts and Humanities to address complex global challenges that require expertise and understanding from varied perspectives.
+Stuart Taberner leads on promoting interdisciplinary research, bringing together colleagues in Science, technology, engineering, and mathematics (STEM), Social Sciences and Arts and Humanities to address complex global challenges that require expertise and understanding from varied perspectives.
 He is responsible, with Head of Interdisciplinary Research Samantha Aspinall, for encouraging and embedding collaboration across faculties, schools, themes and platforms.

-He is keen to demonstrate and further develop the Universitys interdisciplinary excellence, promoting both blue-skies and challenge-led research to address pressing societal problems such as climate change, anti-microbial resistance or mental health, as well as the new opportunities from AI, advances in design and technology, and rethinking social and economic models.
+He is keen to demonstrate and further develop the Universitys interdisciplinary excellence, promoting both blue-skies and challenge-led research to address pressing societal problems such as climate change, anti-microbial resistance or mental health, as well as the new opportunities from Artificial Intelligence (AI), advances in design and technology, and rethinking social and economic models.